-The founding GPs were acutely aware of the fact that around 10-15% of the primary care workload involves dermatology and that many common skin conditions are managed entirely within the Practice.
+The founding GPs (who are still involved in the day-to-day strategic direction of the Society) were acutely aware of the fact that around 10-15% of the primary care workload involves dermatology and that many common skin conditions are managed entirely within the Practice.
 This workload continues to increase as ongoing changes in funding and the NHS structure move more patient care into the community.
 Thus, in collaboration with the Consultant Dermatologist, GPs will be increasingly involved in the disease management of chronic skin conditions.

-The founding members therefore took the initiative and agreed to form the PCDS, in order to successfully represent the membership and the Society’s objectives in both the UK and Ireland.
+The founding members therefore took the initiative and agreed to form the PCDS, in order to successfully represent the membership and the Society’s objectives in the UK.

 In addition, the development of GPwSI require a voice and forum for support and discussion, which the PCDS is ideally placed to provide.

-The society has grown in size and influence in the ensuing years and now exceeds 1350 members and provides a primary and intermediate care voice in all aspects of dermatology.
+The Society has grown in size and influence in the ensuing years and now exceeds 2600 members and provides a primary and intermediate care voice in all aspects of dermatology.

 It is supported by the majority of Pharma companies, with dermatological interests, by annual subscriptions which reduces the risk of individual bias.
 This allows the society to subsidise and develop educational meetings all over the UK and to keep the membership fee low which encourages a wide membership take-up.